ethannguyen2k/back-to-AI-basics/README.md

 ## The Training Process

 1. **Forward pass**: Input data passes through the model to produce predictions
-2. **Loss calculation**: Compare predictions to actual targets using a loss function
+2. **Loss calculation**: Compare predictions to actual targets using a [loss function](loss.md)
-3. **Backpropagation**: Calculate gradients of the loss with respect to model parameters
+3. **Backpropagation**: Calculate gradients of the loss with respect to model parameters using [backpropagation](packprop.ipynb)
-4. **Parameter update**: Adjust weights and biases to minimize the loss
+4. **Parameter update**: Adjust weights and biases to minimize the loss using [optimizers](optimizers.md)

 The goal of training is to minimize this loss function, which should lead to better predictions.
-And the ultimate goal is generalization, not just minimizing training loss.
+And the ultimate goal is generalization, not just minimizing training loss, which can be achieved through proper [regularization](regularization.md).

 ## Contents of This Repository